-A student living in a residence hall should consult the manager regarding the policy on the refund of room and board.
-(It should be noted that a student withdrawing during the last two weeks of any term will not receive a refund for room and board.)
+A student living in the residence hall should consult the manager regarding the policy on the refund of room and board.
+(A student withdrawing during the last two weeks of any term will not receive a refund for room and board.)